 When you lose a loved one in a motorcycle accident due to the negligence of another driver, you may find yourself wondering what you should do next.
 Do you have the right to a wrongful death claim for the loss of your loved one?

-If your loved one did not die at the scene of the motorcycle accident, but instead died some time later of his injuries, your family may face immense final medical expenses.
+If your loved one did not die at the scene of the motorcycle accident but instead died sometime later of their injuries, your family may face immense final medical expenses.
 The funds from a wrongful death claim can help provide much-needed compensation for those expenses.

-Compensation for the Loss of the Victim’s Income and Services Performed for the Family.
+Loss of the Victim’s Income and Services Performed for the Family

 Losing a family member can mean an immense financial strain.
 If you relied on your loved one’s income to provide for your family, losing that income can pose a substantial challenge.